Bratislava

 Getting there

-By train: RegioJet or ÖBB from Wien Hauptbahnhof to Bratislava Hlavná stanica, approximately 1 hour, roughly 10–15€ return.
-Trains every 30–60 minutes.
-The station is 1 km from the old town centre.
+By train: RegioJet or ÖBB from Wien Hauptbahnhof to Bratislava Hlavná stanica, approximately 1 hour, with trains running every 30–60 minutes.
+The fare is modest — check current prices on the ÖBB or RegioJet websites, as booking in advance generally reduces the cost.
+The station is about 1 km from the old town centre, easily walkable or a short bus or tram ride.

 What to see